Easy & Effective Ways To Stress Less

 6. Social Support

-Research methodology using brain scans indicate that emotional pain is manifested as physical pain too.
+Research methodology using brain scans indicates that emotional pain is manifested as physical pain.
 Social support helps to slow this circuitry down a lot.
-This is probably why you instantly feel better after sharing your feelings and thoughts with friends.
+It is probably why you instantly feel better after sharing your feelings and thoughts with friends.

 7. Re-label A Negative Experience